AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-adaptive-forms-hcaptcha.md

         ![Configure the Cloud Service to connect your AEM Forms environment with hCaptcha](assets/create-hcaptcha-config.png)

     > [!Note]
-    > Users need not to modify Client-side JavaScript validation URL and Server-side validation URL as they are already prefilled for hCaptcha validation .
+    > Users need not to modify Client-side JavaScript validation URL and Server-side validation URL as they are already prefilled for hCaptcha validation.

    Once the hCAPTCHA service is configured, it is available for use in an Adaptive Form.
 For more information, see [using hCaptcha in an Adaptive Form](#using-hCaptcha).